Circle Roles: MC and Stage Manager

 • We speak our names into the circle, one at a time.

-• The MC encourages people to ground their energy.
+• The ritual leader encourages people to ground their energy.

-The job of the stage manager is to keep Spark's monthly events on schedule.
+The job of the assistant ritual leader is to mind the logistical aspects of the Spark circle, epecially the schedule, setup, and cleanup.
 In particular, this person is expected to do the following:

 • Supervise setup and cleanup

-Manage the process and delegate as needed to ensure everything is done on time.
+Manage the process and delegate as needed to ensure that everything is done on time.
 Please do not get bogged down in the details of doing too much yourself.
-The boxes of Spark stuff are in the basement under the hall.
-Borrow the basement key from the hall staff before setup and make sure it's returned at the end of the evening.

 • Give appropriate (and audible) reminders of the schedule

 Publicly announce important transitions during the day.
-Give subtle signals to the drum or chant class leader, the potluck host, the MC, and the orientation leader at appropriate intervals as well.
-(See schedule)
+Give subtle signals to the ritual leader and the orientation leader at appropriate intervals as well.
+(See schedule.)

 • Work collaboratively with other leaders